andreburto/selenium-scratch/README.md

 ### About

-A proof-of-concept to setup running Seleniun tests in a Docker container.
+A proof-of-concept setup to run Seleniun tests in a Docker container.
 This means no need to manually install Chrome driver, and it can run in a pipeline.

 ### Usage